 They were SmackDown’s newest tag team at the time.
 They still had some things to learn about handling oneself in a backstage environment alongside Booker T and other legends, including Kurt Angle and The Undertaker.

-Despite being Simon Dean’s muscle and brick powerhouses on television, the twins displayed a sincere showing of remorse after taking Booker T’s Red Bulls.
+Despite being Simon Dean’s muscle and brick powerhouses on television, the twins showed sincere remorse after taking Booker T’s Red Bulls.

 "They both apologized profusely.
 The very next show on the road, the twins handed me a pack of Red Bulls and apologized again, and I let them off the hook."